 What are the differences between modern and retro road bicycles?

-This is my current road bike, a 2014 Cervelo R5 equipped with a mechanical Dura-ace 9000 series groupset, rim brakes and a nice set of Campagnolo Bora One 50 carbon clincher wheels.
+The modern bike is a 2014 Cervelo R5 equipped with a mechanical Dura-ace 9000 series groupset, rim brakes and a nice set of Campagnolo Bora One 50 carbon clincher wheels.
 When I bought this bike, it was considered a professional level race bike at the time.
 Five years later, it still is a fantastic bike and I love riding it.

-So why would I consider buying a retro racing bike from the 1980’s?
+Why would you consider buying a retro racing bike from the 1980’s?

 What is the Colnago Master like to ride?

 Special, nostalgic and surprising.
 Being an all Italian bike (excluding a few parts), when I ride it, it feels like I have taken a classic old Ferrari out for a spin.
 Sometimes I imagine myself as Eddy Merckx in an old video clip of the Tour de France.
 Even though this bike is 35 years old, the Colnago travels much quicker on the flats than I expected.
-During the first few rides, I was looking at the speed on the computer and decided to double-check the wheel setting I had entered was correct.
-Surely I couldn’t ride this fast on an old bike?
-The setting I had entered was correct, but still not convinced, I tested the readout on this computer against my Garmin GPS but the speed was accurate.
-On the flats, the Colnago is NOT much slower than my Cervelo (which features all the aero kit).
-Perhaps the air diffusing brake cables protruding above the handle bars on the Colnago were an aero masterstroke of the era?
-Probably not, but having a lower cockpit on the Colnago would save a few extra watts.
+During my first rides, I was looking at the speed on the computer.
+Surely I couldn’t be riding this fast on an old bike?
+I decided to double-check the wheel setting I had entered on my Cateye computer was correct.
+It was, but still not convinced, I also tested the reading against my Garmin GPS.
+Both readings were the same!
+On the flats, the Colnago is NOT much slower than riding my Cervelo (which features a lot more aero kit).

 So what has changed over time?